Uclusion/uclusion-blog/_posts/2021-07-07-face-to-face.md

 meetings.
 Where once there were regular meetings to approve batches of changes now many organizations have automated testing and continuous releases.

-Current agile meetings are no different - last century's guidance to synchronously batch process lacks the flexibility to succeed.
+Current agile meetings are no different -  exclusively synchronously batch processing project management lacks the flexibility to succeed.

 ### Mandatory is not Self-Organizing
 The craziness of a forced group code review ceremony doesn't happen because code